marcin-kolda/gae-slack-bot/README.md

 This is a proof of concept Slack bot example, which:
 * repeats every message in direct conversation or channels to which bot is invited,
-* verifies all incoming messages with [Slack verification token](https://api.slack.com/events-api#subscriptions),
+* verifies all incoming Slack events with [verification token](https://api.slack.com/events-api#subscriptions),
-* can run for free within [GCP Free Tier](https://cloud.google.com/free/) if there is a small traffic,
+* runs for free within [GCP Free Tier](https://cloud.google.com/free/) if there is a small traffic,
-* can automatically scale for larger traffic (requires billing enabled).
+* automatically scales for larger traffic (requires billing enabled).

 # Installation